api-platform/docs/distribution/index.md

 The framework also use these metadata to serialize and deserialize data from JSON (and other formats) to PHP objects (back and forth)!

-For the sake of simplicity, in this example we used public properties (except for the id, see below).
+For the sake of simplicity, in this example we used public properties (except for the ID, see below).
 API Platform (as well as Symfony and Doctrine) also supports accessor methods (getters/setters), use them if you want to.
 We used a private property and a getter for the ID to enforce the fact that it is read only (we will let the DBMS generating it).
 API Platform also has first-grade support for UUIDs.
 [You should probably use them instead of auto-incremented IDs](https://www.clever-cloud.com/blog/engineering/2015/05/20/why-auto-increment-is-a-terrible-idea/).